LangLangGaming/tit-wiki/README.md

 1) First, clone the repo using ```git clone```
 2) In VSC, run ```npm run dev``` in the terminal.
 This will start a local development server, which is needed for dynamic sites like this.
 3) You've done it!

+*[ANNOUNCEMENT TO BE POSTED]*
+# The Talons In Twiight Website Announcement!
+Today, the Talons In Twilight team is proud to announce its new upcoming website!

+## Features:
+**Custom-built wiki system**
+The main purpose of the website is the wiki, meant as a platform to document the mod's many features, and serve as a memory refresher for the lore.
+(We highly suggest checking out LoreDad's Project Stressa series to see how this timeline evolved to its current state)

+**Developer Diaries**
+Before, dev diaries were posted on Discord in the form of Google Docs.
+On release, all dev diaries will be posted on this website, to streamline the reading experience and make all diaries easily accessible.

+## Release Date:
+There will be two release dates, as described below.

+**Alpha Release (For Devs)**
+Currently, access to the website is limited to one person (@LangLangGaming, the developer) only.
+On Alpha Release, access will be granted to all active developers working on the mod, allowing them to begin writing the pages.
+This also serves as a bug-testing session, allowing us to fix any bugs before the public gets ahold of them.

+**Public Release (v1.0.0)**
+This is the official public release, scheduled to happen early/mid January 2026.